BrownSquaredLLC/Grants-Program/applications/MetaMissionChaos.md

 Please provide the following:

 If the name of your project is not descriptive, a tag line (one sentence summary).
 A brief description of your project.
+*Our intention is to make the metaverse as common as VR.
+We will achieve this by creating a game that submerges the players into multiple facets of the metaverse; NFTs, The Sandbox, crypto, etc. Our game is MetaMission Chaos is where anything can happen.
+We are seeking funding for Season 1.
 An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.

 An indication of why your team is interested in creating this project.
 Project Details
 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):